link2004/git-worktree-cursor/README.md

 1. Open VS Code
 2. Go to Extensions (Cmd/Ctrl + Shift + X)
-3. Search for "Git Worktree + Cursor Launcher"
+3. Search for "Git Worktree + cursor Editor"
 4. Click Install

 ## 🚀 How to Use